elgw/czitool/README.md

 # czitool

-Converts czi image data to tiff files
-Only supports one FOV per czi image, but will trigger a failed assert if that is not met.
+A throwaway script that converts czi image data to tiff files Only supports one FOV per czi image, but will trigger a failed assert if that is not met.